KITMART DUNDEE STARS 4 SHEFFIELD STEELERS 3 (Stars win 5-3 on aggregate)

 Omar Pacha’s men were not able to answer back on their on own powerplay and the visitors soon added a second goal of the night to put them ahead on aggregate score.

 It was a well-worked moved by Sheffield that saw them keep possession, despite a lot of challenges from Dundee players and the puck eventually came across to Dowd, who again found Vallerand, this time at the back post for a tap in on 14 minutes.

-The second period begun with Sheffield adding to their lead, as Martin Latal deked his way past Morrison to make it 3-0, after only 59 seconds since restart.
+The second period begun with Sheffield adding to their lead as Martin Latal deked his way past Morrison to make it 3-0, after only 59 seconds since the restart.

 The Stars still would not give up though and continued to battle Sheffield for every loose puck and every inch of the ice.